What Is a Fishbone Diagram for Aviation Safety Programs

 - 3 Methods for Root Cause Analysis in Aviation SMS

 As said, fishbone diagrams can be done quickly enough that they are useful in any situation.
 In general, however, fishbone diagrams are used when:

 - Analyzing contributing factors; and

-- Understanding role of Human Factors in safety issue.
+- Understanding the role of Human Factors in safety issues.

 All of the above scenarios are perfect candidates for situations in which to use fishbone diagrams.